kern-crates/ext4_rs/README.md

 # known bugs
-ext4_valid_extent check fail in linux (Some part of the block region overlaps with some other filesystem metadata blocks)
+1. ext4_valid_extent check fail in linux (Some part of the block region overlaps with some other filesystem metadata blocks)

+2. extent block checksum not set